mockery/mockery/README.markdown

 Creates a mock object (only from a partial mock) which is used to create a mock object recorder.
 The recorder is a simple proxy to the original object passed in for mocking.
-This is passed to the closure, which runs it through a set of operations which are recorded as expectations on the partial mock.
+This is passed to the closure, which may run it through a set of operations which are recorded as expectations on the partial mock.
 A simple use case is automatically recording expectations based on an existing usage (e.g. during refactoring).
 See examples in a later section.